 From Pier 21, about 2 miles up the road, is a strange phenomenon.
 It is located at UTMBs Ewing Hall, and it might raise the hair on the back of your neck!
 Let me tell you about it!

-The Ghost Image at UTexas Medical Building is the image of a man’s face on the exterior wall of Ewing Hall.
-They say it’s a ghost is because it has moved locations.
-Twice!
+The Ghost Image at UTexas Medical Building happens to be the image of a Man’s Face that has appeared clearly on the exterior wall of Ewing Hall.
+They call it a ghost because it has moved locations.
+Not once, but Twice!

-In the photo below, where the shade creates a triangle, look closely at the two rectangles on the top.
-Those two blocks have been sandblasted smooth to remove the image from the building!
-But then the image returned, moving itself one square down!
+In the photo below, where the shade creates a triangle, look closely at the two upper sections.
+Those two blocks have been sandblasted smooth to remove the image of the man’s face!
+But then the image returned, moving one square down each time!
 And this happened TWICE!
+(The next pic is better.)

-The next picture is better.
-You see, the concerning thing is that the next section down would be the doorway into the building!
-And they don’t want to find out what happens if the image moves to an open door.
-So, they all agreed to let him stay there!
+You see, the concerning thing is that the next section down, below its present position, would be the actual DOORWAY into the building!
+And they all agreed that we don’t want to find out what happens if the image moves into an open doorway, so there he stays.

 Identity Revealed

 “Who is it?” you ask.
-Apparently, it’s the image of the former landowner.
-His dying wish was that the family keep the land, rather than sell it.
-But naturally, the family sold it!
+Apparently, it’s the former landowner.
+His dying wish was that his family keep the land, rather than sell it.
+But for whatever reason, the family sold it to the University of Texas.

 When the University of Texas (UT) built a Medical Building (MB) on the land, that’s when his face appeared on the side of the building.

-If you stay awhile and stare at the image directly in the face, it seems to -uhm- I dunno…let’s just say “It’s not nothing!”
+If you stay awhile and stare at the image directly in the face, it seems to – I dunno – Let’s just say “It’s not nothing!”
 Of all the things to do on Galveston Island, you should definitely go check this out!

 Mansions Open For Tours

 The 1892 Bishop’s Palace (Gresham House) is one of the best-known landmarks in Galveston and is currently a museum!
-It is especially known for its architecture and boasts such elements as carved ornaments, stained-glass windows, bronze dragons, and impressive fireplaces from around the world (including one lined with pure silver!)
-The admission is affordable, but the times are limited, so be sure to plan ahead!
+It is especially known for its architecture and boasts such elements as carved ornaments, stained-glass windows, bronze dragons, and impressive fireplaces!
+The Admission is affordable, but the times are limited, so be sure to plan ahead!
+There are several other mansions that are available to tour, such as Ashton Villa, and The Open Gates Mansion.
+Additionally, they have an annual event called “Historic Homes Tour” during the month of May.
+(More on that later!)

 Historic Homes